guarani/git-tips/README.md

 # List all the json files that have been modified by mybranch since it parted ways from master.
 git diff --name-only master...mybranch -- '*.json'

+# List all the files changed between the last and current commit (HEAD is current commit, HEAD~ is its parent commit).
+git diff --name-only HEAD~

 # *Untested* Revert all the json files that have been modified by mybranch since it parted ways from master.
 git diff --name-only master...mybranch -- '*.json' | xargs git checkout `git merge-base master mybranch`